 If you and your son were receiving Social Security benefits on your husband's record before his incarceration, benefits to you and your son would continue during his incarceration.

-Your Hospital Insurance (Part A) coverage will continue.
-To keep your medical insurance (Part B) coverage, you must pay the monthly premiums or your coverage will end.
+Your Medicare Part A (Hospital Insurance) coverage will continue.
+To keep your Part B (Medical Insurance) coverage, you must pay the monthly premiums or your coverage will end.

-If your coverage ends while you are in jail because you did not pay your Medicare premiums, you will be able to enroll during the general enrollment period (January through March of each year).
-If you enroll during a general enrollment period, your insurance coverage will start in July in the year in which you enroll.
+If your coverage ends while you're in jail because you didn't pay your Medicare premiums, you'll be able to enroll during the general enrollment period (January through March of each year).
+If you enroll during a general enrollment period, your Part B coverage will start in July in the year in which you enroll.
 You will be responsible for any unpaid past-due premiums and you may have to pay a late enrollment penalty for as long as you have Part B. Learn more about the Part B late enrollment penalty.

 No. Social Security will not pay benefits while you reside in any facility under the authority of your state's Department of Corrections.
 Even though you are no longer in prison, you are still under the control and custody of your state's Department of Corrections until you complete your court-ordered sentence and you are officially released, or until the Department of Corrections places you on parole.